we3lab/eeco/docs/complexities.rst

 Tiered charges provide another challenge since assumptions will have to be made about what tier a customer will fall into before the optimization problem is solved, but that assumption could be influenced by the results of the optimization problem (:ref:`why-consumption-est`).

-We standardized a machine-readable format for storing tariff data that address the complexities of tarrif structure found across the United States (:ref:`data-format`).
+We standardized a machine-readable format for storing tariff data that addresses the complexities of tariff structure found across the United States (:ref:`data-format`).

 .. _categorize-tariffs: